-We incur significant expenses to maintain and upgrade our production facilities and operating equipment, and any interruption in our operations would harm our operating performance.
+We regularly incur significant expenses to repair, maintain and upgrade our production facilities and operating equipment, and any interruption in our operations would harm our operating performance.

-We regularly incur significant expenses to maintain and upgrade our production facilities and operating equipment.
+We regularly incur significant expenses to repair, maintain and upgrade our production facilities and operating equipment, estimated at an average of \$30.0 million per year.
 The machines and equipment we use to produce our alcohols and essential ingredients are complex, have many parts, and some operate on a continuous basis.
-We must perform routine equipment maintenance and must periodically replace a variety of parts such as motors, pumps, pipes and electrical parts.
+We must perform routine equipment maintenance and must periodically replace a variety of parts such as motors, pumps, pipes and electrical parts, and engage in other repairs.
 In addition, our production facilities require periodic shutdowns to perform major maintenance and upgrades.
-These scheduled shutdowns result in lower sales and increased costs in the periods during which a shutdown occurs and could result in unexpected operational issues in future periods as a result of changes to equipment and operational and mechanical processes made during shutdown.
+Our production facilities also occasionally require unscheduled shutdowns to perform repairs.
+For example, in the third quarter of 2023 we experienced unusually high unscheduled production downtime for repairs and maintenance at our Pekin Campus which reduced sales volumes and increased losses.
+These scheduled and unscheduled shutdowns result in lower sales and increased costs in the periods during which a shutdown occurs and could result in unexpected operational issues in future periods resulting from changes to equipment and operational and mechanical processes made during shutdown.